yeti0904/ysl/README.md

 # prints foo
 ```

+### r operator
+takes in a variable name, index and it removes the element at index from the array

 ## split
 takes in 2 arguments, a string and 1 character to act as the splitter, an optional third argument will be the maximum limit of splits